Mexican Syncretism: Tlaloc and Niñopa

 Xochimilco was a farming village in the Pre-Columbian age.
 Its main sources of farming was on chinampas.
 It was a village also that honored many gods such as Cihuacoatl and Mictlancihuatl.
 Purity was also very honored as they had legends about virgins that would appear in the village.
 In the la laguna de Tillan, there is a spring of water where the locals would place offerings of atole and tamales.
 The villages main devotion was to Tlaloc, who was the patron god of Xochimilco.

 With the arrival of Christianity, many of the devotions to the gods transitioned into Saint Veneration.
 The Spaniards introduced an icon of the Christ Child, forming the basis of veneration to it.
-The locals of Xochimilco called him Niñopa, a combination of Spanish word for child (niño) and the nahualt word for place (pa).
+The locals of Xochimilco called him Niñopa, a combination of Spanish word for child (niño) and the Nahuatl word for place (pa).
 Niñopa is believed to be a protector against floods.
 The Niñopa is venerated in the homes of the locals, and is the patron of Xochimilco.
 Families can host the icon for a day in their homes as a guest by their request.

 With the new found religion, the veneration once tied to their female deities transitioned into other prominent female saints.
 For two weeks in February and March, there are parties and festivals held in honor of the Virgin of Sorrows.
 Some weeks before December 12, locals gather together to make a pilgrimage to the Basilica of Guadalupe to arrive on the day of her feast.

 The Three Gods of Yum and the Three Wise Men

 Tizimín is a village located in the Yucatan Peninsula.
 Prior to the arrival of Christianity, the patron gods were Los Tres Dioses Yum (The Three Gods of Yum).
 The gods were Yum Chac (the god of rain), Yum Kaax (god of maize), and Yum Ik (god of the wind).
 These were important gods that were group together due to their importance in the gifts they brought.
 Yum Chac (commonly known as Chaac) was the god that made it possible to have great harvests due to him allowing rain to water the crops.
 Yum Kaax was responsible for providing farmers the best crops.

-When Timizin became colonized, the friars oversaw evangelizing the indigenous people.
+When Timizin was colonized, the friars oversaw evangelizing the indigenous people.
 Seeing as the village venerated a trio, they tried to find a trio within the saints to find a good replacement.
 They chose Los Tres Reyes Magos (The three wisemen) because they were a trio associated with gift giving like the Yum gods.
 With the success of having converts venerate the Wise Men as the patron saints of Timizin, the temple that was once dedicated to the gods, became the grounds for the building of the Cathedral dedicated to the wisemen.
 This became the ground works for celebrating the epiphany in Mexico.